yeongeon/tensorflow-docker/README.md

 * startup-container.sh
     * Start docker container without come into itself.
     * Also you can take a token to use in jupyter.
+    * !
+Don't forget it typing 'mkdir ~/data' on your pc for VOLUME_HOST environment value.

 * tensorflow.sh
     * Start docker container and attach your terminal to it.
     * !
 Don't forget it the token that printed on below.